 Next, activate the Publicize feature …

-Configure this section to share your posts on Twitter, Tumblr, Facebook, GooglePlus, LinkedIn, and more …
+Once this section is configured, you will be able to automatically share your posts on Facebook, Tumblr, Twitter, Google+, LinkedIn, and more …

-(Publicize options show in your post publishing box.)
+(Publicize settings displayed in the post publishing box.)

-(As soon as you publish, your post will be automatically distributed online.)
+(As soon as new posts are published, they will be automatically distributed online.)

-Jetpack provides you with an automated and hands-free way to get more exposure online for your content on social media websites.
+Jetpack provides you with a hands-free way to get more exposure for your content online on social media websites.

 CommentLuv